 Caring for signs

 Any stains that require more than soap and water should be cleaned with cleaners and detergents with a soft cloth, and then your signs will be as good as new.
-Our signs are designed to resist fading and scratches, as the ink we use resists the harmful effects of sunlight, so aside from a few stains they are built to last.
+Our signs are designed to resist fading and scratches.
+The ink we use resists the harmful effects of sunlight, aside from a few stains they are built to last.

 How many signs do you need?